digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 ---

-## 📊 Research Data Repositories
+## 📊 Repository Storage & Access
-**Role:** Stores, manages, and provides access to research datasets.
+**Role:** Manages the storage, organization, and retrieval of digital objects for long-term access and use.

-- Preserves datasets for long-term access
+- Stores and organizes digital objects for preservation and retrieval
-- Supports metadata-rich dataset descriptions
+- Maintains metadata to ensure discoverability and context
-- Enables versioning & citation via DOIs
+- Supports versioning & persistent identifiers (e.g., DOIs, ARKs) for citation and long-term reference
-- Facilitates sharing under access policies
+- Integrates with discovery and access systems to connect stored objects with descriptive records

 ---